grhyne/Avian-Light-Environment/README.md

 This is a repository dedicated to better understanding the ecology of secretive ground-dwelling birds of the Amazon forests, specifically relating to niche partitioning in different light environments.
 Although a simple tool, the code written in R (ALE-Code.Rmd) provides base functions for extracting, manipulating, and visualizing raw light data from light-level geolocators, with the hopes of using this code for future analyses of Neotropical migratory species.

+This was the result of my final project for Reproducible Research in R (BIOL 4800) at Louisiana State University.

 ## Instructions
 Running this code involves comparing two species.
 To do so, follow these instructions.
 1. Open the **Data** folder in the repository, where each individual geolocator data will be stored as a .csv file with an accompanying BIRD_Description.txt file, labeled by their 4-letter species identification code.
 Select two species to compare, and open both of their Description.txt file.
 This will provide the information needed to insert into the code.